Urban planning in an intersection of a thousand wishes

 How does trust occur in our networked everyday lives?
 What happens when we exceed the limits of the body?
 What is wise failure like?
-We have covered these themes in the recent issues of Aalto University Magazine.
+We have covered these themes in the issues of Aalto University Magazine.
 In the main story, the reader is introduced to the theme of the magazine by an interesting group of experts from different fields.

 How can we make a city flourish when one resident hopes for more forests and another wants parking lots?
 Data and keen listening can help, say urban planners and researchers.